bernie-skipole/indi/docs/source/usage/introduction.rst

 INDI - Instrument Neutral Distributed Interface.

-The package does not include indiserver or drivers, but is compatable with them.
+The package does not include indiserver or drivers, but is compatable with them. indiserver is an application (debian package indi-bin) which runs instrument drivers, and listens on a port for connecting clients.

 For further information on INDI, see :ref:`references`.

-Though INDI is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.
+Though the INDI protocol is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.

-The package can be imported, or run directly with the python -m option.

-The package is associated with the package indi-mr, which provides functions communicating between INDI instrument drivers and a redis database.

-If you run indiredis with the python -m option, then a script is run which imports the waitress web server, and indi-mr.inditoredis, which communicates to indiserver, and provides an INDI web client.
+If you run indiredis with the python -m option, then the application is run which communicates to indiserver, and provides an INDI web client.

  For example: